martmaiste/homeassistant-ocpp/README.md

 - [HACS](https://hacs.xyz/docs/configuration/basic/) offers community supported Integrations for HomeAssistant, we need it to add OCPP support.
 - [OCPP Integration](https://github.com/lbbrhzn/ocpp) can be installed using HACS

+After OCPP integration is set up the charger can connect to HomeAssistand and start sending statistics and polling commands.
+The two main features are Charger Availability that show whether the charger is in use or not.
+The other is Charger Maximum Current that adjusts the maximum allowed current for your charger.